chizzletaz/BakeAndBinge/Testing.md

 3. Confirm you are redirected to the add recipe page.
 4. Click the 'CANCEL' button at the bottom of the page.
 5. Confirm you are redirected to your profile page.
-6. Fill on the recipe form, except the recipe title.
+6. Click the plus icon and fill in the recipe form, except the recipe title.
 7. Confirm a warning message appears.
 8. Repeat steps 6 and 7 for the other inputs that are marked 'required'.
 9. Fill in the recipe form and the click 'ADD' button.